TobyLobster/StarshipCommand2022/README.md

 ## Technical Changes

-Topics:

-Performance
-    Multiplication
-    Plotting a point
-    Adding new enemies
-Saving Memory
-    Compressing text
-    Reusing common code
-    Using all areas of available RAM
-Reporting
-    The Secret Bonus
-    Adding the new awards system

 ## How the original game works

 Here we detail some interesting implementation points of the original game.